bitcoin-dev-project/warnet/DESIGN.md

 ## Project structure
 The Warnet code base has four main sections:

-1. resources - these items are available during runtime and relate to configuration (crucially, Kubernetes configuration)
+1. *resources* - these items are available during runtime and relate to configuration (crucially, Kubernetes configuration)
-2. src/warnet - python source code lives here
+2. *src/warnet* - python source code lives here
-3. test - CI testing files live here
+3. *test* - CI testing files live here
-4. docs - stores documentation available in the github repository
+4. *docs* - stores documentation available in the github repository

 ### Overview of resources
 There are four main kinds of *resources*:

 1. Kubernetes configuration files - they are the backbone of Stateless Configuration; they are *yaml* files.
   > [!NOTE]
-  > Whilst Kubernetes *yaml* configuration files can and do exist here, Helm charts are the preferred way to configure Kubernetes resources.
+  > Whilst native Kubernetes *yaml* configuration files can and do exist here, Helm charts are the preferred way to configure Kubernetes resources.
 2. scenarios - these are python programs that users can load into the cluster to interact with the simulated Bitcoin network
 3. images - the logic for creating bitcoin nodes and also containers for running scenarios are found here; this includes Dockerfiles
 4. scripts and other configs - these are like "assets" or "one off" items which appear in Warnet.